View larger map

 In the busy months from May to October, and with the limited number of staff in the City of Portland’s Noise Control Office, we want to make sure to provide realistic response expectations to our community members for noise complaints.
 This allows us to effectively process the most critical cases.

-Priority 1 cases are the most urgent cases and our Noise Inspector will continue to respond to these situations as the main focus.
+The following are types of cases that our Noise Inspector will be able to respond to as the main focus

 - Noise that disturbs at least three or more separate households